silvapedrodev/kiddieLingo/README.md

 **EN:**
 **KiddieLingo** is an educational platform designed to teach English to low-income children.
 It was developed as part of an academic extension activity project, focusing on providing an accessible and inclusive learning experience aligned with the SDGs of **Quality Education** and **Reduced Inequalities**.

+## 🛠️ Features

+- 📱 **Responsive Design:** KiddieLingo is built with a mobile-first approach, ensuring a seamless and consistent user experience across mobile devices, tablets, and desktops.

+- ✨ **Single Page Application (SPA):** Navigate between pages without full-page reloads, delivering a smooth and efficient user experience.

+- 📂 **Dynamic Exercises via JSON:** Exercises are loaded from JSON files, making it easy to update and expand the learning materials.

+- 🔗 **Modular Code Structure:** The project follows a modular code organization, simplifying maintenance and scalability.

+- 💻 **Built with Pure HTML, CSS, and Vanilla JavaScript:** The project is entirely developed using HTML, CSS, and vanilla JavaScript, avoiding frameworks to ensure simplicity and transparency.

+- 🔄 **Dynamic URL Updates:** The URL updates dynamically to reflect the user's navigation without reloading the page, consistent with SPA behavior.

+- 🌍 **Inclusive Education:** KiddieLingo is designed to promote quality education and reduce inequalities, aligning with the Sustainable Development Goals (SDGs).

 ## 🎨👀 Project Preview